OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 Well, my first mistake was functional programming wasn't really a new term.
 The conceptual origin of functional programming **lambda calculus** is developed as early as 1930 by Alonzo Church and the first functional programming language LISP was available by the late '50s.
 So functional programming wasn't something new at all.
 My second mistake was the confusion of the term "functional".
-The word function here does not represent the procedures which we call as functions in the programming languages but rather it refers to the mathematical functions just like Sine and Cosine.
+The word function here does not represent the procedures which we call functions in the programming languages but rather it refers to the mathematical functions just like Sine and Cosine.
 And it is **purity** that makes these mathematical functions different than the functions in those imperative programming languages.
 That is, for a pure function, given the same input that function will always yield the same output without any side effects.

 For example, sin(90) will always yield 1 as a result, no matter when or how many times you call.
 Such function calls also have no side effects, that is, pure function calls will not alter anything you care about.

 On the contrary, imperative programming languages will not constrain your functions to be pure.

 There is a common argument associated with the functional programming paradigm, that it is mostly applicable for mathematics and science or finance, but how about the real-world line of business applications?
-Infact, line of business applications are precisely where functional programming shines.
+In fact, the line of business applications is precisely where functional programming shines.
 But before claiming functional programming is the holy grail let's review some misconceptions about functional programming.

 ## Misconceptions about functional programming